evolution-linux/evolution-docs/src/installation/live-images/guide.md

 there is an option on the boot screen to load the entire image into ram, which will take some time but speed up the rest of the install process.

-Once the live image has booted, log in as `root` with password `voidlinux` and
+Once the live image has booted, it will autologin and run
-run:

 ```
-# void-installer
+# evolution-installer
 ```

 The following sections will detail each screen of the installer.